ZamaraevDmitriy/rsschool-cv/cv.md

 Dmitry Zamaraev.

-Contact info: email: zamaraev-dmitriy@mail.ru
+Contact info: email: zamaraev-dmitriy@mail.ru Diskord: Dimidrol  My VKid: zamaraev94

 I came to this course to become a Junior web developer.
 This is my main goal.
 I don't look at obstacles, I focus on the goal.
 I think high technology is our future.
 Skills: HTML CSS JS basic knowledge.I have just embarked on the path of getting the necessary skills